gensx-inc/gensx/extensions/chrome-copilot/README.md

-# GenSX Copilot Chrome Extension
+# Genie Chrome Extension

 A Chrome extension that brings the power of GenSX AI workflows directly to any webpage.
-This extension creates a right-hand pane that allows you to interact with web pages using AI-powered tools, similar to the GenSX Copilot example but as a browser extension.
+This extension creates a right-hand pane that allows you to interact with web pages using AI-powered tools, similar to the Genie example but as a browser extension.

 ## Features